Join Diamond Crest Girl Scouts

 COVID-19 Safety and Precautions

-• A camper should not come to camp if they have Covid symptoms, test positive for Covid, or if a member of their household has Covid.
+• A camper should not come to camp if they have COVID-19 symptoms, test positive for COVID-19, or if a member of their household has COVID-19.

 • All participants should wash their hands frequently, especially after using the restroom and before eating.